Cortrah/crucible-client/README.md

 Add timing to the equation, anybody can attack anyone at any time, but

-1) drawing a card takes one mana and limited by a timed interval
+1) drawing a card takes one mana and is limited by a timed interval
-2) max mana accumulates over a timed interval
-3) mana replentishes over a timed interval
+2) mana replentishes over a timed interval (up to 10)
-4) if a deck is empty, damage is done via a timer
+3) if a deck is empty, damage is done via a timer

 The story is that there is an errant WayPoint Jumpgate that sucks in everyone, only one (team?) can leave.